pingfu/pingfu.github.io/_posts/2014-10-23-mono-debian-package-armhf-beaglebone-black.markdown

         GC:            sgen
 ```

 I didn't fancy running through this process each time I needed Mono on a fresh BBB so used `checkinstall`, which hooks the `make install` process to produce a .deb package.
-This is then as simple as `dkpg -i` to install elsewhere.
+This is then as simple as `dpkg -i` to install elsewhere.

 To do this yourself pull the dependencies for `checkinstall`, and run it after running `make`.
 It will create a reusable package, and install it for you too.